Desertification: Sand and dust storms

-Food security
+Food insecurity

 Global food security is being threatened by desertification.
 The more that population grows, the more food that has to be grown.
 The agricultural business is being displaced from one country to another.
 For example, Europe on average imports over 50% of its food.
 Meanwhile, 44% of agricultural land is located in dry lands and it supplies 60% of the world's food production.
 Desertification is decreasing the amount of sustainable land for agricultural uses but demands are continuously growing.
 In the near future, the demands will overcome the supply.
 The violent herder–farmer conflicts in Nigeria, Sudan, Mali and other countries in the Sahel region have been exacerbated by climate change, land degradation and population growth.

-Vegetation patterning

-As the desertification takes place, the landscape may progress through different stages and continuously transform in appearance.
-On gradually sloped terrain, desertification can create increasingly larger empty spaces over a large strip of land, a phenomenon known as "brousse tigrée".
-A mathematical model of this phenomenon proposed by C. Klausmeier attributes this patterning to dynamics in plant-water interaction.
-One outcome of this observation suggests an optimal planting strategy for agriculture in arid environments.